 - All VHF Frequencies (173 – 175 MHz) can be used without a licence.
 You can only use two frequencies at the same time in the same place as the frequency band is narrow and any more would interfere with one another.
 These are usually at the cheaper end of the scale.
 The frequencies are also used by other low power equipment so can be subject to interference.

-- Channel 69 (854 - 862 MHz) became illegal to use in the UK at the end of Dec 2012.
-Ofcom sold off this bandwidth to the mobile phone 4G networks.
+- UHF Channel 69 (854 - 862 MHz) became illegal to use in the UK at the end of Dec 2012 when Ofcom sold off this bandwidth to the mobile phone 4G networks.
 If you have an old system operating on this range you will probably find it's not giving good results, and this is why.

-- Channel 70 (863-865 MHz) is free for the public to use, you do not need a license.
-You can only use four wireless Channel 70 microphones at the most in the same place at the same time because the available bandwidth is narrow.
+- UHF Channel 70 (863-865 MHz) can be used without a license.
+You can only use four wireless Channel 70 microphones at the most in the same place at the same time because the available bandwidth is quite narrow.
 E.g. you can use two of these dual systems at the same time Chord NU2 wireless system.

-As at Sept 2018, it's £28 per year for a fixed site indoor licence and £75 per year for a shared licence covering up to 10 microphones.
+As at Sept 2018, it's £28 per year per microphone for a fixed site indoor licence and £75 per year for a shared licence covering up to 10 microphones.

 VHF and UHF Shared frequencies can be used anywhere in the UK once licensed.
 The licence can also cover anyone hiring from the licencee.

 Co-ordinated frequencies are licensed at a specific site for short or long term.
 They provide the best protection against interference.

 Ofcom control the licensing of wireless microphones and monitors.
 Their website is very confusing and it's sometimes easier just to call them!
 However, please click here for the correct section on the Ofcom website.